Wednesday, 13 February 2019

 As CHETNA meets with village leaders and families to discuss non-communicable diseases, individuals have been strengthened by the hope that Jesus would receive them when they die if they put their faith in Him.

-Less than 1% of people in India have access to palliative care which seeks to provide quality of life by relieving the suffering associated with dying.
+Less than 1% of people in Asia have access to palliative care which seeks to provide quality of life by relieving the suffering associated with dying.

 Death in Ruksana’s family has been a very different experience due to the assistance of CHETNA.